Retirement decision with addictive habit persistence in a jump diffusion market

 \subsection{The admissible set of consumption, investment and retirement decision}

-The agent chooses the retirement time within $[0,T_1]$, and we define
+The agent chooses the retirement time within $[0, T_1]$, and we define

-At time $t$, the agent we study will choose a stopping time $\tau \in \mS_t^{T_1}$ as retirement time before the mandatory retirement time $T_1<T$.
-The agent is faced with an optimal portfolio problem after retirement decision is made.
-The agent will invest in the financial market and consume to satisfy own needs within $[0, T]$.
-When the consumption rate $c = \{c(s): t \leq s \leq T\}$ and the wealth allocated to risky asset $\pi = \{\pi(s): t \leq s \leq T \}$ are determined, the wealth process satisfies the following stochastic differential equation (abbr.
-SDE):
+At time $t$, the agent we study will choose a stopping time $\tau \in \St$ as retirement time before the mandatory retirement time $T_1 < T$.
+The agent is faced with an optimal portfolio problem after the retirement decision is made.
+The agent will invest in the financial market and consume within the whole time horizon $ [0, T]$.
+When the consumption rate $c = \{c(s) : t \leq s \leq T\}$ and the wealth allocated to $i$-th risky asset $\pi_i = \{\pi_i(s) : t \leq s \leq T \}$ are determined, the wealth process satisfies the following stochastic differential equation (abbr.
+SDE) {